Climate Action Implementation Plan

 Strategy 1.0 Energy Efficiency and Conservation

-Strategy 1.0 calls for UIC to implement strategic energy management through energy conservation and a green revolving fund.
+This strategy calls for UIC to implement strategic energy management through energy conservation and a green revolving fund.
 It also requires the campus to reduce energy demand by constructing buildings to higher energy standards and to shift habits of the campus to a more energy conscious manner.

 Strategy 2.0 Clean and Renewable Energy Sources